 5 Important Tests to Consider When Seeking Treatment for Addiction

-Newer thinking also dictates that addictive tendencies can be due to factors such as concussion and traumatic brain injury, and metabolic imbalances caused by food allergies, environmental toxicities, nutrient deficiencies, and the like.
+Newer thinking also dictates that addictive tendencies can be due to factors such as concussion and traumatic brain injury.
 And let’s not forget stress…

-In order for progressive brain-based modalities to be delivered effectively, which provide a tremendous complement to standard mental health strategies implemented during both in-patient and out-patient programs alike, one needs to understand that SUD is not a disease as we would normally think of one (e.g. cancer, Parkinson’s, etc.), and it is not a moral failing or a character flaw on the part of the user.
+In order for progressive brain-based modalities delivering effectively, which provide a tremendous complement to standard mental health strategies implemented.
+One needs to understand that SUD is not a disease we would normally think (e. g. cancer, Parkinson’s, etc. ).
 SUD can affect anyone… of any class, race, gender, and ethnicity.

-SUD is in fact a ‘brain problem’ that, in many respects, can be measured and needs to be approached as such for maximum gains.
-Let us consider 5 areas of measurement related to brain function that reveal a great deal about learning, behavior, and mental health status; and, more importantly, let us realize that something can be done to improve upon function in any or all of these areas:
+SUD is in fact a ‘brain problem’ that, in many respects, can be measured and needs to be approached.
+Let us consider 5 areas of measurement related to brain function that reveal a deal about learning, behavior, mental health:

-- Brainwave Activity (EEG) – In our brain we have networks related to attention, vision, sensations, relaxation, emotions, vital functions, and more.
-How much delta, theta, alpha, beta, and gamma brainwave activity we have under different circumstances dictates how well various parts of these networks perform.
+- Brainwave Activity (EEG) – In our brain, we have networks related to attention, vision, sensations, relaxation, emotions, vital functions, and more.
+How much delta, theta, alpha, beta, and gamma brainwave activity we have under different circumstances dictates how well various parts.
 Quantitative EEG (qEEG) is gaining popularity in select mental health circles as an extremely viable diagnostic tool that can enable us to peer into the inner workings of the brain and these brain networks that make us uniquely human.

 - Metabolic Function – Blood sugar, amino acids, urine organic acids, food antibodies, heavy metals, environmental toxins, hormones, neurotransmitters, vital nutrients, genetic variants, and so much more are a mix of both classic and progressive ‘biomarkers’ of brain function.
-How our bodies handle fuel, utilize nutrients, process hormones, and react to toxins in our environments determines how well our brains handle what is presented to them on a moment to moment basis.
+How our bodies handle fuel, utilize nutrients, process hormones.
+React to toxins in our environments determines how well our brains handle what is presented to them on a moment-to-moment.

 - Eye Movements – Generally ignored in the mental health arena from a diagnostic perspective, eye movements of all types are directly related to the brain regions that control them.
-From primitive abilities of finding visual targets that involve parts of the brainstem and emotional centers like the amygdala (fear response), to fast eye movements controlled by our higher functioning frontal lobes; eye movements deliver a wealth of information related to SUD and its underlying causes.
-Videonystagmography (VNG) is one type of diagnostic tool used to measure these types of functions.
+From primitive abilities to find visual targets that involve parts of the brainstem and emotional centers like the amygdala fear; eye movements deliver a wealth of information related to SUD and its underlying causes.
+Videonystagmography (VNG) is one type of diagnostic tool using to measure these types of functions.

-- Balance and Coordination – More and more, addiction based programs are implementing movement based activities such as Tai Chi and yoga.
+- Balance and Coordination – More and more, addiction testing-based programs are implementing movement-based activities such as Tai Chi and yoga.
 From both balance and relaxation standpoints, there is good reason to do so.
-Our sense of self is largely influenced by our ability to physically interact with our environment.
-When one has severe balance or coordination impairment, as is seen in conditions like schizophrenia, mental function and behavior will likely be impaired.
-Measurement tools such as dynamic posturography and standard tests of movement and coordination can be utilized to measure these abilities.
+Our sense of self is largely influencing by our ability to physically interact with our environment.
+Measurement tools such as dynamic posturography and standard tests of movement and coordination can be utilizing to measure these abilities.

 The inherent beauty of any of these tools, that can reveal a wealth of information about cognitive, behavioral, and mental functions, is that they can in turn be utilized to track progress when one enters into a collaborative treatment program with their mental health specialists and qualified functional neurologist.
-The blending of the ‘brain’ and the ‘mind’ sciences is long overdue and is proving to be clinically effective with regard to its impact on addiction and SUD, and the underlying disorders that are being shown with greater clarity to be the root cause of them.
+The blending of the ‘brain’ and the ‘mind’ sciences is long overdue and is proving to be clinically effective.